 At Boost, we strive to have a multidisciplinary team of problem solvers.
 It was therefore key that we involved different team members, from developers to copywriters, right from the beginning, to build a shared understanding around the customers’ problems.

 I ran a workshop where we watched the usertesting.com interviews as a team and captured observations as we went, which we then grouped into pain points, behaviours, attitudes and understanding and goals.

 These insights allowed me and my research partner to create a more focussed discussion guide for the home visits.

-As we didn’t have any experience running interviews in people’s homes, we pulled in another researcher from the OVO group to help out.
-She trained us and joined for the first interview, then I was able to able to lead on the following interviews we conducted with financially struggling mumsaround the country.
+I conducted interviews with financially struggling mums around the country.
 This included our customers and competitor’s customers so we could learn how they’d solved problems that our customers faced.

 In parallel to running the home interviews, I ran phone interviews with customers who’d downgraded from our main PAYG+ product.
 I stayed away from the topic of how they manage their money as I felt they were unlikely to open up as much over the phone.
 Instead, I focussed on why they were unhappy with the PAYG+ product.

 Following the interviews, I ran a workshop with the team to analyse the interview transcripts (which I’d written up in-between interviews).

 We learnt that interviewees really struggled to save money generally and with no reserves, paying for energy in the winter was using most of their budget.